 The community health and wellness option in the Nutrition and Health Sciences Major equips you to succeed in a community health education and health promotion career.
 Graduates are eligible to sit for the Certified Health Education Specialist exam, while also being prepared for graduate programs in dietetics or other health fields.
 You will be prepared to lead programs to improve health and lifestyle behaviors aimed at enhancing both individual and community quality of life.

-Engage in challenging curriculum combining multiple sciences along with nutrition and health courses.
-This program provides comprehensive preparation for study at the graduate level.
+Engage in effective and up-to-date curriculum combining multiple sciences with nutrition and health courses.
+This program provides comprehensive preparation for community health promotion careers and to pursue further study at the graduate level.

 Apply what you’ve learned in the classroom and gain practical experience through an internship.
 Students have completed internships with organizations such as ConAgra Foods, Syracuse Area Health and the University of Nebraska Medical Center.

 Conduct research alongside expert faculty on one of several nutrition and health topics.
 Engage in programming and make an impact across the state through the Nebraska Center for the Prevention of Obesity Diseases or Nebraska Extension.

 NUTR 150 Career Preparation in Nutrition and Health Sciences

 Philosophy and goals of academic programs, curricula, certifications, career opportunities and graduate programs in the Department of Nutrition and Health Sciences.

 NUTR 250 Human Nutrition and Metabolism

 Introduction to nutrient function in the body, nutrient chemistry and energy metabolism.
 Role of nutrients in health and disease.